Serbia–United States relations: NATO bombing of Yugoslavia

-Post-war relations

-Overthrow of Milošević and aftermath (2001–2008)
+Overthrow of Milošević

 A group named Otpor!, originally formed by students in 1998 with the financial assistance of USAID, International Republican Institute, and NED, was one of multiple significant participants in the Bulldozer Revolution, from which Milošević was overthrown.
 USAID donated over $30 million for Otpor to "purchase cell phones and computers for DOS's leadership and to recruit and train an army of 20,000 election monitors" as well as to supplement them with "a sophisticated marketing campaign with posters, badges and T-shirts."
 In 2013, several media outlets reported that a CIA operative, Francis Archibald, participated in the organization of the October 5 coup, citing an Associated Press article which said that the overthrow was "regarded inside the CIA as a blueprint for running a successful peaceful covert action".

 After the Bulldozer Revolution on October 5, 2000, the United States reestablished a diplomatic presence in Belgrade.
 The new president, Vojislav Koštunica, was initially lukewarm about talks with the US and ruled out a meeting with President Clinton or a visit by Secretary of State Madeleine Albright.
 US sanctions against FR Yugoslavia were lifted in January 2001 but the United States under the Bush administration denied giving any aid to Yugoslavia even several months after UN sanctions were lifted until Koštunica promised to cooperate with demands from The Hague regarding the Slobodan Milošević trial.